Peyton Manning: 2010 season

 In a season-opening loss to the Houston Texans, Manning set career highs with 57 pass attempts and 40 completions, throwing three touchdowns and 433 yards, the fourth highest opening-weekend total ever.
 In his third game, Manning threw 325 yards, three touchdowns, and no interceptions, making the first time since 1960 a quarterback began a season with three consecutive games of at least three touchdown passes and zero interceptions.
 In week 9, against the Philadelphia Eagles, Manning made his 200th consecutive regular season start.

 In week 14, against the Tennessee Titans, he went over 4,000 passing yards for the 11th time in a season, and tied Dan Marino with his 63rd regular season game with at least 300 passing yards.
 Manning was named AFC Offensive Player of the Week for this game.
 The Colts ended up winning the AFC South for the seventh time in eight years, and Manning became the first quarterback in NFL history to lead his team to nine consecutive postseason berths.
 It was the 208th consecutive regular season start of his career, breaking Gene Upshaw's record.
 For the season, Manning finished with an NFL-record 450 completions on 679 attempts and a career-high 4,700 passing yards.
 Manning's passing yards were a franchise record until it was broken by Andrew Luck in 2014.

 The Colts' season ended in a 17–16 loss to the New York Jets in the Wild Card Round of the playoffs.
 Manning finished his last game with the Colts 18 of 26 for 225 yards and one touchdown.

-On the NFL Top 100 Players of 2011, he was named the second best player by his peers.
+On the NFL Top 100 Players of 2011, Manning was ranked as the second best player by his peers in the first edition of the players' ranking list.